rylandbell/nba-predictions/README.md

 ### Keeping score
 The server app regularly runs a script to download new game outcome data from an external API, and uses it to mark user picks as correct or incorrect.
 This script, found in `~/scorekeeping`, requires a handful of asynchronous calls to the external API and my own database.
 To manage the timing for these, I wrote a chain of nested promises.

-### AI Player ("The Hungarian")
+### AI Player
 In addition to its human players, each league also features a set of picks made by a computer player.
-This gives new players a chance to try the game without necessarily connecting with other players, and gives other players another type of challenge.
+This gives new players a chance to try the game without necessarily connecting with other players, and gives experienced players a fresh challenge.
 In past months, the computer player has scored in the range of 17-22 correct picks per month.

 I created this AI player after realizing that the each-team-once-per-month rule is an example of the [assignment problem](https://en.wikipedia.org/wiki/Assignment_problem) from combinatorics, with teams in the role of agents and days of the month as tasks.
 If each team is assigned a loss probability for every day of the month, then I can use established methods to minimize the total loss probability for the month.
 To assign these probabilities, I use data from FiveThirtyEight's [CARM-Elo](https://projects.fivethirtyeight.com/2018-nba-predictions/games/) game prediction page.
 After transforming this data into a 31 * 31 matrix of loss probabilities, I apply the Hungarian (whence the player's name) algorithm via the [munkres-js](https://www.npmjs.com/package/munkres-js) package.